SlugFiller/godot-vector2d/README.md

 - CSS stylesheets are not supported.
 But inline CSS is.
 Import of CSS stylesheets would necessarily be lossy (only import computed styles), since Godot can't do CSS resolution at runtime.
 - Dashing strokes is not currently implemented.
 - Pattern fills are not currently implemented.
 - Clip shapes are not currently implemented.
+They can be implemented using Godot's native clip children.
 - Markers are not implemented.
 It is an extremely niche feature, and the CSS rules involved are quite complex.

 # License